 How many pages can I scan and send?

 Some fax providers have limitations on how many pages you can send and also the maximum size of your attachments.
 Refer to your fax provider documentation for details.
-For example, with GoFax, if you are using the Generic SMTP connector the maximum page count is 99 pages and the total file size must be less than 50 megabytes.
+For example, with GoFax, if you are using the Basic (Generic SMTP) connector the maximum page count is 99 pages and the total file size must be less than 50 megabytes.

 What happens to all my scan to fax actions in a mixed fleet environment?